BrumPHP/Assets/code-of-conduct.md

-# Code of Conduct for Hackference 2018
+# Code of Conduct for brumPHP

-Hackference is a conference and hackathon based around learning and inspiring developers to hack.
+brumPHP is a hosted monthly event based around PHP and the wider tech community in Birmingham.

-We value the participation of each member of the community and want all attendees to have an enjoyable and fulfilling experience.
-Accordingly, all attendees of Hackference 2018 are expected to show respect and courtesy to other people throughout the event.
-This applies to everyone whether or not they are officially part of the Hackference 2018 event.
+We value the participation of each member of the community and want all attendees at each event to have an enjoyable experience.
+Accordingly, all attendees of our events are expected to show respect and courtesy to other people throughout the event.

-To make clear what is expected: all delegates/attendees, speakers, exhibitors, organizers and volunteers at any Hackference event are required to conform to the following Code of Conduct.
+To make clear what is expected: all attendees, speaker(s), organizers and volunteers at any brumPHP event are required to conform to the following Code of Conduct.
 Organisers will enforce this code throughout the event and you will be reminded of it at the start of the event and any subsequent days that this event occurs over.

 ## TL;DR

-Don't be a jerk.
-And if someone asks you to stop, it's a good enough reason for you to do so.

-Also, this document may evolve between time of reading and the event so please re-familiarise yourself before the event.
-If you have any suggestions please make an issue here [https://github.com/hackference/code-of-conduct](https://github.com/hackference/code-of-conduct).
+We want people to feel safe.
+Please don't contest or feel the need to be difficult should you be offically cautioned/removed.

 ## The Short Version

-* Hackference 2018 is dedicated to providing a harassment-free conference experience for everyone, regardless of any personal characteristic including, but not limited to: gender, gender identity, gender expression, sexual orientation, disability, physical appearance, body size, race, or religion.
-We do not tolerate harassment of Hackference 2018 participants in any form.
+* brumPHP events are dedicated to providing a harassment-free event for everyone each month, regardless of any personal characteristic including, but not limited to: gender, gender identity, gender expression, sexual orientation, disability, physical appearance, body size, race, or religion.
+We do not tolerate harassment of participants in any form.
+The tech industry currently has some old stereotypes about some of these things, and we do not support them.

 * All communication should be appropriate for a professional audience including people of many different backgrounds.
 Sexual language and imagery is _not appropriate_ for any venue, including talks and socialising.

 * Be kind to others.
 Do not insult or put down other people.
 Behave professionally.
 Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for this conference.

-* Attendees violating these rules may be asked to leave the event without a refund at the sole discretion of the organisers.
+* Attendees violating these rules may be asked to leave the event with a caution at the sole discretion of the organisers.
+A second violation of these rules will result in a ban from all futher brumPHP events.

-In addition to these agreements, Hackference 2018 wants to be a friendly and welcoming place.
+In addition to these agreements, brumPHP wants to be a welcoming event each month.
 We encourage all our attendees to act in the following manner:

 * Be friendly and patient.
 * Be welcoming towards everyone.
-This includes new attendees at Hackference 2018 and especially those who are still learning.
+This includes new attendees and especially those who are still learning.
 * Be considerate of others and treat them as you wish to be treated.

 In short: _be excellent towards each other._

-Thank you for helping make this a welcoming, friendly conference for all.
+Thanks in advance to our attendees for each event, for knowing our rules and being lovely.

 ## The Longer Version